-Moving Lawyers in Raleigh
+Moving Lawyer in Raleigh

-Knowledgeable Child Custody Lawyers
+Knowledgeable Child Custody Lawyer

 In life, things rarely happen the way we would expect.
 Following a divorce,

 many people hope for a fresh start, which sometimes comes unexpectedly

 through relocation.
 Perhaps you or your ex-spouse got a different job,

 or one of your parents needs full-time care in another state.
 While relocating

 might be necessary, it can also be messy, continuing to complicate and